wagner-wutzke/microservices/README.md

 ```
 http://[docker_host_ip]:8890/client
 ```
-Calling this URL makes this service to make a discovery call to the _discovery_ service, find out which is the ip of the _service_ service and then, call its endpoint, returning its response.
-Since there might be more than one service registered with the same id / name, the registry works also as a Load Balancer.
+Calling this URL makes this service to make a discovery call to the _service_ service and then, returning its response.
+Since there might be more than one service registered with the same id / name, the service will be load balanced as described in the spring.io Blog entry.

 ## Building the containers with the Docker Maven Plugin